 For your best off-roading Range Rover, you’ll want the 5.0-liter supercharged V8 engine that spouts out 510 horsepower.
 With power like this, you are looking at a 0-60 mph time of just five seconds.

 It would be odd to see a list of top rated SUVs for off-roading without seeing the Jeep Wrangler somewhere.
 That’s because the Jeep Wrangler, especially the Rubicon, is an off-roading king.
 You can get a Wrangler with beefed up Dana 44 axles with 4.10 axle ratios and lockers as well as a 4:1 low-range gear ratio.
+It’s lacking in cargo space when compared with something like the Jeep Grand Cherokee or regular Jeep Cherokee – but we’re off-roading here, not doing the groceries!

 It also has an approach angle of 42.2-degrees with a departure angle of 32.3-degrees and 10-inches of ground clearance.
 The Wrangler is built on top of a rear ladder frame which can withstand quite a beating.
 The Rubicon also has skid plates to protect mechanical components, plus a trick system to easily disconnect the front sway bar.

 Even as a stock model, the Wrangler holds its own.
 Many people find this SUV to be perfect for making modifications to as money and time allow.
 The best part is that you can go topless while exploring the great outdoors.
+If you want more, you can invest in the Jeep Wrangler Unlimited too.

 Toyota Land Cruiser